CQDX/visi-genie-4d-systems-async/README.md

 * Build your C# hosts project in Visual Studio, cycle power on Pi 3 or equivalent, deploy, and then run your app.

-## Code Clip
+## Host.Instance Exemplar

-Below is code clip from a Windows IoT headless app that shows how to use the *Host.Instance* singleton:
+The exemplar below is from a Windows IoT headless app that shows how-to use the *Host.Instance* singleton:

 ```C#
 using System;